Migos: Georgia Southern University concert incident

 On April 20, 2015, Takeoff, Quavo, and six members of their entourage were released on bond by the Bulloch County District Attorney's Office while Offset and six others remained in custody without bond.
 As a result of their arrests, on April 28, 2015, Migos postponed their Yung Rich Nation Tour until July.

 On May 2, 2015, Offset, while in custody, was charged with battery and inciting a riot within a penal facility after attacking another inmate, causing severe injury.
 In a bond hearing before Bulloch County Superior Court Judge John R. Turner on May 8, 2015, Offset was formally denied bond based on his prior criminal record as well as the jail fight.
 During the hearing, two members of Migos' entourage were also denied bonds while four others were granted bonds and were barred from returning to Bulloch County as a condition of their release.
 Also, Judge Turner directed the four who were released not to make contact with anyone involved in the case.
 Offset's attorney argued that the rap trio were unfairly profiled by law enforcement and that officers had failed to prove ownership of the firearms and illicit drugs found within the two vans; however, the prosecution responded that law enforcement were present at the concert for the safety of the students and public at-large due to Migos' history of violence.
 Upon hearing the decision, Offset shouted obscenities as he was escorted out of the courtroom.

 After eight months in custody, Offset was released on December 4, 2015, after accepting an Alford plea deal.
 The plea deal dropped the gun, drug, and gang-related charges in exchange for pleading guilty to inciting a riot within a penal facility; paying a $1,000 fine; serving five years' probation; and banishment from Bulloch, Effingham, Jenkins, and Screven Counties.
 Takeoff, facing misdemeanor marijuana charges, also accepted a plea deal and was sentenced with 12 months' probation.
-Quavo pleaded no contest to misdemeanor marijuana charges and received a 12-month sentence, which was suspended based on payment of fines.
+Quavo pleaded no contest to misdemeanor marijuana charges and received a 12-month suspended sentence.

 Other incidents

 On March 17, 2016, Offset was arrested for driving with a suspended license in Atlanta but was released the next day without having charges filed against him.
 Offset has since claimed his license was never suspended and the police detained him without probable cause.

-On July 7, 2017, Takeoff was asked to leave a flight from Atlanta to Des Moines, Iowa, after he refused to move his bag from the floor to an overhead storage bin prior to takeoff (no pun intended).
+On July 7, 2017, Takeoff was asked to leave a flight from Atlanta to Des Moines, Iowa, after he refused to move his bag from the floor to an overhead storage bin prior to takeoff.

 In 2017, South Florida rapper XXXTentacion claimed the group injured him and pulled a gun on him.

 In March 2018, the Washington Avenue Armory in Albany, New York sued the group for allegedly inciting a riot at the venue in 2015, when six people were stabbed.
 A concertgoer who suffered facial injuries also sued the band and the venue.